UNT-RITS/UNT-RITS.github.io/website_project/docs/terminal/ssh.md

 If you never used SSH before [this](https://www.digitalocean.com/community/tutorials/how-to-use-ssh-to-connect-to-a-remote-server-in-ubuntu) is a helpful example.

-Or if you don't know if you have SSH installed on your sistem [Mac](http://osxdaily.com/2017/04/28/howto-ssh-client-mac/)    [Linux](https://www.tecmint.com/install-openssh-server-in-linux/)
+Or if you don't know if you have SSH installed on your system, [click here for Mac](http://osxdaily.com/2017/04/28/howto-ssh-client-mac/) and [here for Linux](https://www.tecmint.com/install-openssh-server-in-linux/)

 ## Examples of using termainal apps